SINGULARITY INVESTOR ALERT: Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Singularity To Contact Him Directly To Discuss Their Options

-NEW YORK, Dec.
-30, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America, Ltd. ("Singularity" or the "Company") (NASDAQ: SGLY), (NASDAQ: SINO) and reminds investors of the February 7, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, Jan.
+6, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America, Ltd. ("Singularity" or the "Company") (NASDAQ: SGLY, SINO) and reminds investors of the February 7, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $100,000 investing in Singularity stock or options between February 12, 2021 and November 17, 2022 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/SGLY.